devopsmakers/dashboarder/README.md

 # dashboarder

-A super-simple app designed to make getting dashboard screes working a bit easier.
+A super-simple app designed to make getting dashboard screens working a bit easier and more flexible.

 ## Overview